Women need to talk about money

 “I think part of the reason why people in power have been able to hold power — especially when it comes to money — is because they also hold the knowledge.”

-Dunlap later created her own business to help other women with their finances after her story went viral and she received questions from followers about things like saving, paying off debt and investing.
+She decided to start her own business to help other women with their finances after her story went viral.
+She found she was fielding all kinds of questions from her followers about everything from saving, paying off debt and investing.

 “The trend was the same — almost all of the people messaging me were women.
 They felt left out of the narrative with other money creators and wanted a space where they could learn about money without shame or judgment,” Dunlap says.